 After parking, walk across the street to buy your train tickets to Malles (or buy them on the Südtirol Mobil website or app).

-Good To Know: In 2023, the train doesn’t run from Merano to Malles.
+Good To Know: As of January 2024, the train still isn’t running from Merano to Malles.
 You first have to take a bus to nearby Töll train station, and then take the train the rest of the way to Malles.
 On the weekend, it’s just a bus from Merano to Malles.
 At the Merano train station, take the bus from the right side of the station (if you’re facing the station).

 Take the train to Malles.
 When you get off the train, head to the Südtirol Rad bike rental station in the parking lot (there are a couple of other bike rental companies right in the station as you get off the train).